anisbarhoum/Distributed-Database-Tutorials/README.md

 Welcome to the Distributed Database Management Tutorials repository!

-These tutorials were created while I was the Head Teaching Assistant for the Distributed Database Management course at Technion.
-They are based on previous tutorials but have been refined, expanded, and supplemented with additional materials to enhance learning.
+These tutorials were developed as part of my role as the Head Teaching Assistant for the Distributed Database Management course at Technion.
+While they build on previous materials, they are being refined, expanded, and supplemented throughout the semester.

 ## 📖 What you'll find here

 These tutorials cover the following topics:
-- Tutorial 1: Data Formats and Python Warmup.
+- Tutorial 1: Data Formats and Python Warmup (To be posted)
 - Tutorial 2: MapReduce
-- Tutorial 3: Introduction to Apache Spark
+- Tutorial 3: Introduction to Apache Spark (To be posted)

+📌 New tutorials and updates will be added progressively as the semester unfolds.